rahuyada46/BITS_BlockChainProject-main/README.md

-# Company Election - Ethereum based DAPP
+# Housing Society E Voting - Ethereum based DAPP
 Build decentralized application, or Dapp, on the Ethereum Network with this tutorial!

 Video Tutorial:**